city_hall

 When you join as a Program Manager, you are immediately treated as an integral part of the team.
 That means you may be:

-• invited to senior-level Cabinet meetings in your first week
+• invited to senior-level Cabinet meetings to provide crisp updates on your project portfolio

-• asked to fill in for our Chair or senior staff at a speaking event, and
+• asked to fill in for our Director or senior staff at a speaking event, or

-• sitting in with the Press team on an interview with a reporter about a project you're getting up to speed on.
+• sit in with the Press team on an interview with a reporter about a project you're getting up to speed on.

 It is somewhat negotiable.
 Generally, the position starts in the fall.

-Generally, you’ll be expected at work from 9 a.m. - 5 p.m., Monday through Friday.
-You may sometimes need to attend morning or evening meetings for your project work.
-We're currently in a Hybrid Work Learning Period (per the City's policy), so if that learning period is extended and continues, you would be eligible to work remotely up to two days a week after completing your first three months in person.
+• Generally, you’ll be expected at work from 9 a.m. - 5 p.m., Monday through Friday.
+You may sometimes need to attend morning, evening, or weekend meetings or events for your project work or MONUM team engagements.

-You may also want to attend morning or evening meetings that are interesting to you, albeit unrelated to your work.
-This is optional, but you are certainly welcome to do so.
-We also ask all team members to attend at least one community meeting or public event per month.
+We also encourage all team members to attend at least one community meeting or public event per month.

 Yes!
 We will aim to have you present to the Mayor at least once during your time with us.
-It’s also likely that you will get to talk to her informally as a result of having meetings near her office.
+It’s also likely that you will get to talk to her informally as a result of having meetings near her office or attending public events.
 Say hello!

 Back to top